Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 22: You will find it soon.

-23: It’s not far from where you are at the moment.
+23: It’s close to where you are at the moment.
 So, check under or inside your furniture.

 24: It’s somewhere safe.
 Check where you stored it before.

-25: Search your personal belongings or near something round and white, or a source of light.
+25: Search your belongings near something round, white, or light source.

 26: Ask the elder in your home about it.